When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 You can get REAPER by downloading it from the official website.
 On the website, you can choose which installer to download, the current version, and the changes available in the current version.

-Some users have reported that you can still use it in evaluation mode, even when the prescribed period has lapsed, but that’s an ethical decision you’ll have to make.
+Some users have reported that you can continue to use it in evaluation mode, even when the prescribed period has lapsed, but that’s an ethical decision you’ll have to make.

 One thing notable with REAPER is its compatibility with different operating systems.
 You won’t have a problem running it on Windows, macOS, and Linux, which doesn’t have as much compatible recording software.